okansungur/drafts/read5.md

 ```
 Spring uses Jackson library (that comes with spring-boot-starter-web) to map the json request to the pojo class.
 MappingJackson2HttpMessageConverter is used
 when the incoming request is of content-type application/json

+### What is @Transactional annotation

+Spring provides Declarative Transaction Management via @Transactional annotation.
+When a  method is applied with @Transactional, then it will execute
+inside a database transaction. @Transactional annotation can be applied at the class level also, in that case, all methods of that class will be executed inside a database transaction.When @Transactional annotation is detected by Spring, then it creates a proxy object around the actual bean object.
+So, whenever the
+method annotated with @Transactional is called, the request first comes to the proxy object and this proxy object invokes the same method on the target bean.
+These proxy objects can be supplied with interceptors.
+Spring creates a TransactionInterceptor and passes it to the generated proxy object.
+So, when the @Transactional annotated method is called, it gets called on the proxy object first, which in turn invokes the TransactionInterceptor that begins a transaction.
+Then the proxy object calls the actual method of the target bean.
+When the method finishes, the TransactionInterceptor commits/rollbacks the transaction.
+One thing to remember here is that the Spring wraps the bean in the proxy, the bean has no knowledge of it.
+So, only the external calls go through the proxy.
+As for the internal calls (@Transactional method calling the same bean method), they are called using ‘this’.
+Using @Transactional annotation, the transaction’s
+propagation and isolation can be set directly.